 Working with the Elements for healing, well-being and self-awareness can be extremely rewarding.
 The Minor Arcana can also provide insights about day-to-day dealings and more mundane issues in readings:

 - Wands – Ventures/career/sexual energy

 - Swords – Problems/communication/ideas

 The Court Cards can be seen as families for the purpose of getting to know them.
 The Kings are the fathers, the Queens are the mothers, the Knights are the teenage or young adults sons and the Pages are younger children or maidens.
 Although, as you will learn as you progress in your studies, the courtiers are more gender fluid than that.

-The Wands family members are all outgoing, visionary, creative and don’t mind taking centre stage but can be aggressive.
+The Wands family members are all outgoing, visionary, and creative and don’t mind taking centre stage but can be aggressive.
 The Cups family members are intuitive, empathic and psychic but can also be emotionally manipulative or passive/aggressive if they don’t get their way.
-The Swords family members are great at problem resolution, asking the right questions and all have the gift of gab but can be quarrelsome and emotionally aloof.
-The members of the Pentacles family are hard-working, good with money and are grounded but can be stubborn and greedy.
+The Swords family members are great at problem resolution, and asking the right questions and all have the gift of gab but can be quarrelsome and emotionally aloof.
+The members of the Pentacles family are hard-working, good with money and grounded but can be stubborn and greedy.

 Rather than jumping into reading the cards for others, many choose to work with the wisdom of the Tarot for self-development – at least initially.
 Self-awareness is the key to being a great reader in the first instance, so this is something I strongly recommend.
 Mary K. Greer has written a classic book called Tarot for Your Self which I highly recommend.

 The Tarot works on the principle of synchronicity.
 This is the way our mind links seemingly acausal events or symbols to provide them with meaning.
 The images of the Tarot speak symbolese, the language of symbols.
 Symbolese is the language of both the subconscious mind and universal consciousness.